 Job Vacancy & Wage Survey

-- The job vacancy rate, the number of job vacancies expressed as a percentage of labour demand (the sum of occupied and vacant jobs), fell by 0.4 percentage points in 2022 Q1 to 4.4%.
+The job vacancy rate, the number of job vacancies expressed as a percentage of labour demand (the sum of occupied and vacant jobs), decreased by a 0.2 percentage points in Q3 of 2022 to 5.2%

 Source: Source: Statistics Canada, Job Vacancy & Wage Survey, Table 14-10-0325-01, Unadjusted for Seasonality.

 If you have questions about this page contact AskLMI@novascotia.ca